Where are they now? Wolves’ final XI before the Fosun takeover

 The win over Sheffield Wednesday was one of only 18 league appearances Wallace made for Wolves before the winger was sent on loan twice to Millwall, eventually joining the Londoners on a permanent deal.

 Alongside Doherty, the only other player to continue in Wolves’ starting XI today.
-However, while the former Liverpool man played in central midfield that day, he now captains the side having flourished as a defender in a back three, so much so there are calls he is due England recognition.
+However, while the former Liverpool man played in central midfield that day, he now captains the side as a defender in a back three.

-Coady’s transformation comes as no surprise to his former Liverpool team-mate Jack Robinson, who told us last year: “He has settled at Wolves and he has got that structure behind him now.
+Coady’s transformation comes as no surprise to his former Liverpool team-mate Jack Robinson, who told us in 2018: “He has settled at Wolves and he has got that structure behind him now.

 “They know exactly what he does and what he brings to the team.
 He is a captain and a leader.
 He’s the talker of the team.
 He was always captain at every age group and England the same.”